This article can also be found in the Premium Editorial Download "Storage magazine: Upgrade path bumpy for major backup app."

 - Lower backup-related costs.
 Simply put, more organizations are likely to implement disk-based products if they're more affordable.
 In fact, ESG's research shows that the cost of a disk-based solution is the No. 1 reason organizations don't implement these types of products.
 In the case of 1DR, data deduplication can lower total disk costs significantly; in some cases, to less than that of a similarly sized tape library.

-- Organizations can keep data on 1DR technologies longer.
+- Longer retention periods.
+Organizations can keep data on 1DR technologies longer.
 Data deduplication frees up lots of disk space, which can be used to protect other data types that are still backed up to tape or to enable longer retention periods for 1DR data.

 - Reduced WAN traffic.
 Less data to back up means less data to be moved over the WAN during the 2DR process.
 For some organizations, data deduplication may be the difference between replicating (or not replicating) data for disaster recovery purposes.
 For those firms already replicating data, it means a significant reduction in WAN traffic and WAN-related costs.